bkiers/PCREParser/README.markdown

 To get the library, checkout the source and run the `jar` target from the Ant build file, or [download](https://github.com/bkiers/PCREParser/blob/master/PCREParser-0.3.jar) the jar.

-You can also try the parser online here: [pcreparser.appspot.com](http://pcreparser.appspot.com/)
+You can also try the parser online: [pcreparser.appspot.com](http://pcreparser.appspot.com/)

 ### Some examples